Free Radicals (1979 film): Production

 In Experimental Animation: the origins of a new art, Len Lye recalled making Free Radicals:

 "I made Free Radicals from 16mm black film leader, which you can get from DuPont.
 I took a graver, various kinds of needles.
 (My range included arrowheads for romanticism.)
 You stick down the sides with scotch tape and you get to work with scratching the stuff out. … … You hold your hand at the right height and act is if you were making your signature.
 It goes on forever.
 You can carry a pictographic design in your head and make a little design.
 You can't see what you're doing because your hand is in the way.
 That's why those things have that kind of spastic look."

 Legacy

+Free Radicals screened in 1958 at the second Knokke-Le-Zoute Experimental Film Festival.
+It was released on DVD as part of Rhythms, a collection of short films by Lye.

 In 2008, the film was included in the annual selection of 25 motion pictures added to the National Film Registry of the Library of Congress being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.

-Free Radicals appears on the DVD Rhythms, a collection of short films by Lye.